|

 Greek or Albanian this was like finding paradise.

 Check out the Gallery of Yiannis Galati, one of Greece's most famous designer-artists and a lover of the island.
 Thousands of celebrities have visited his little shop.
 Across the street at Lalaounis jewelry museum they give away the best maps of the island and in the evenings have a wine tasting.
+The best place for people watching is in the cafes on the waterfront and this is where most people go for breakfast and coffee.
+Much of the action at sunset is below the windmills in the area known as Little Venice where

-The Island of Delos is
+The nearby Island of Delos is

 uninhabited but is one of the most important

-thriving port and commercial center.
-Said to
+thriving port and commercial center said to

 quite extensive and well worth a visit,